Getting an STI test

 - A blood test

-Some STIs, such as hepatitis (A, B and C), syphilis and HIV, require a sample of blood taken from the arm.
+Some STIs, such as hepatitis (B and C), syphilis and HIV, require a sample of blood taken from the arm.
 If you have had unprotected oral or anal sex, a throat swab or self-collected anal swab may be required.

 Getting the results